First-Principles Theory of Five- and Six-Phonon Scatterings

-Higher-order phonon scatterings are expected to strengthen considerably at elevated temperatures, particularly near melting points, motivating our investigation of scattering phenomena at near-melting temperatures, as shown in Fig.~\ref{fig:rates}(d)-(f).
+Higher-order phonon scatterings are expected to strengthen considerably at elevated temperatures, motivating our investigation of scattering phenomena at near-melting temperatures, as shown in Fig.~\ref{fig:rates}(d)-(f).
 For Si near its melting temperature, 4ph scattering becomes comparable to 3ph scattering; however, 5ph and 6ph processes remain substantially weaker, though the strength gap between 5ph and 6ph scattering is significantly reduced.
-In MgO at high temperatures, 5ph and 6ph scattering rates become comparable to each other and begin approaching the magnitudes of 3ph and 4ph scatterings.
-Most notably, in BaO near its melting point, 5ph and 6ph scatterings become extremely strong, even surpassing 3ph and 4ph scatterings in intensity, demonstrating the critical importance of higher-order phonon scatterings in accurately describing phonon transport in BaO.
+In MgO at high temperatures, 5ph and 6ph scattering rates become comparable to each other and begin approaching the magnitudes of 3ph and 4ph scatterings, especially in the acoustic modes.
+Most notably, in BaO near its melting point, 5ph and 6ph scatterings become extremely strong, even surpassing 3ph and 4ph scatterings in intensity, demonstrating the critical importance of higher-order phonon scatterings in accurately describing phonon dynamics in BaO at elevated temperatures.

-By comparing the multi-phonon scattering rates at room and higher temperatures, we find that higher-order scattering increase much more rapidly than the lower-order ones.
+By comparing the multi-phonon scattering rates at room and higher temperatures across all three materials, we find that higher-order scattering increases much more rapidly than the lower-order ones.
 This can be understood from Eq.~[\ref{eq:g5ph}] and [\ref{eq:g6ph}], which reveal that $\Gamma_{\rm 5ph} \propto n^3$ and $\Gamma_{\rm 6ph} \propto n^4$.
 We illustrate the temperature dependence of 3ph, 4ph, 5ph, and 6ph scatterings in Fig.~\ref{fig:ana}(a) for Si.
 Consistent with above analysis, we find the scattering rates of 3ph, 4ph, 5ph, and 6ph processes approximately follows the $T^{1}$, $T^{2}$, $T^{3}$, and $T^{4}$, respectively.

 However, temperature dependence alone cannot explain why 5ph and 6ph scatterings are substantially stronger in BaO than in MgO, particularly given that both materials adopt the same crystal structure and exhibit similar chemistries.
 The significantly enhanced 5ph and 6ph scatterings observed in BaO at room temperature can be quantified by computing the ratio of mode-averaged 5ph and 6ph scattering rates between MgO and BaO, respectively, as shown in Fig.~\ref{fig:ana}(b).
 The results reveal that 5ph scattering in BaO is more than one order of magnitude stronger than in MgO, while 6ph scattering is more than two orders of magnitude stronger than in MgO.